mvboven/cmv-vaccination/README.md

 vector<lower=0>[A] lambda_hat_m;
 ```

-Next, the main steps in the analysis are as follows:
+Next, the main steps are as follows:

-- First, the ODEs for the age- and sex-specific prevalence at equilbrium are solved in terms of the forces of infection and other parameters low-level parameters.
+- First, the ODEs for the age- and sex-specific prevalence at equilbrium are solved in terms of the forces of infection and other parameters.
 Details are available on request.

 - Second, the resulting equations are discretised on a fine-grained mesh (now 1 year), assuming that rate parameters (i.e. reactivation rates) are constant on the intervals.
 The mesh can be made even more fine grained, or interpolations can be used to make the likelihood contributions of the serological data more precise.
 In our experience, there is little additional precision to be gained by such approaches.
 See below for code relating to the first two steps.